proximahq/synapses/README.md

 ## Understanding Synapses
 A synapse is a specific type of integration - a piece of code that facilitates a connection between your data and the Proxima Analytics platform.
 These integrations can also be referred to as plugins.

+We are using the term `Synapse` to refer to our integrations and how data flows between your systems and Proxima Analytics.

 ## Contents
 - [Proxima Analytics Synapses](/packages/proxima/)
 - [Proxima NPM package client](/packages/client)

 ### What is Proxima Analytics?
 Proxima Analytics is an open-source, privacy-centric, and self-hostable analytics solution.
 It is designed as a viable alternative to Google Analytics, and offers various features that allow for greater control over your data.
 For more information, visit https://proxima.so